Kacpu/TGF/README.md

 * characters and stories management
 * admin panel

-## Launch
+## Setup

-You need to create a database and set it in the `appsettings.json` file in the `TGF.WebAPI` directory.
+You need to create a database and set `connection string` in the `appsettings.json` file in the `TGF.WebAPI` directory.

-To run the API go to the `TGF.WebAPI` directory and type `dotnet run` in the terminal.
+To run the API, go to the `TGF.WebAPI` directory and type `dotnet run` in the terminal.
 The API will run on `https://localhost:5001`.

-To run the web app go to the `TGF.WebApp` directory and type `dotnet run` in the terminal.
+To run the web app, go to the `TGF.WebApp` directory and type `dotnet run` in the terminal.
 The app will run on `https://localhost:5000`.